tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/集成基础功能/iOS_intl_en.md

 <li>When an <strong>online</strong> user receives a call invitation, TUIKit automatically displays the call receiving UI, where the user can answer or reject the call.</li>
 <li>When an <strong>offline</strong> user receives a call invitation and wants to start the app to accept the call, the offline push capability is required.
 For how to implement offline push, see <a href = "https://intl.cloud.tencent.com/document/product/1047/50033">here</a>.</li>
 </ul>
 4. Add offline push
-Before using offline push, you need to activate the [offline push](https://www.tencentcloud.com/document/product/1047/39157) service.
+Before using offline push, you need to activate the [Chat offline push](https://www.tencentcloud.com/document/product/1047/39157) service.
 For related app configuration, see [Integrating TUIOfflinePush and Running the Offline Push Feature](https://intl.cloud.tencent.com/document/product/1047/50033).

 After the configuration is completed, when you click a **received audio/video call notification pushed offline**, TUICallKit automatically opens the **audio/video call invitation UI**.

 5. Add value-added capabilities.
 After TUIChat and TUICallKit are integrated, when you send a voice message on the chat UI, **the voice message can be recorded with AI-based noise reduction and automatic gain control**.
+This feature relies on the audio/video call capability of higher-level plans, which is supported in Chat SDK 7.0 and later versions.
+If the dependent plan expires, voice message recording is switched to the system API.
 The following compares the voice messages recorded simultaneously using two Huawei P10 phones:
 <table style="text-align:center;vertical-align:middle;width: 800px">
   <tr>